Skip to main content

 tecton-python-extended:0.42023-09-272024-02-20

-• environments parameter on a Realtime Feature View definition specifies the set of Environments that the transformation logic is compatible with.
+• environments parameter on a Realtime Feature View specifies the set of Environments that the transformation logic is compatible with.

-• The on_demand_environment on the Feature Service definition specifies the single environment that will be used when running all Realtime Feature Views in that Feature Service during Online retrieval.
+• The on_demand_environment on the Feature Service specifies the single environment that will be used when running all Realtime Feature Views in that Feature Service during Online retrieval.

 Let’s look at an example.
 Say we want to create: